akkartik/mu/README.md

   building general infrastructure here for all of the x86 instruction set.
   SubX is about programming with a small, regular subset of 32-bit x86.

+## Getting your editor set up

+If you've read this far, it's time to set up your editor.
+Mu is really intended to be read interactively rather than on a browser.

+There is rudimentary syntax highlighting support for Mu and SubX files for various editors.
+Look for your editor in `mu.*` and `subx.*`, and follow the instructions within.

+The Vim files are most developed.
+In particular, I recommend some optional setup in subx.vim to use multiple colors for comments.

+If you use [Exuberant Ctags](http://ctags.sourceforge.net) for jumping easily from names to their definitions in your editor, copy the contents of `exuberant_ctags_rc` into your `.ctags` file.

 ## A few hints for debugging

 Writing programs in SubX is surprisingly pleasant and addictive.
 Reading